Online Master of Science in Financial Management Degree

 With appropriate advanced planning, you can use degree electives from your online master’s in Financial Management to satisfy up to two required courses in an Administrative Sciences graduate certificate program—leaving only two additional courses to be completed in order to receive a graduate-level certificate.

-Students not pursuing a Financial Management concentration in International Finance or Investment Analysis must complete the degree core courses, specialization courses, and electives, as shown below:
+Students not pursuing a Financial Management concentration in International Finance or Investment Analysis must complete the degree core courses, specialization courses, and electives.
+CFA Charterholders may waive two courses (8 credits), including Corporate Finance (MET AD 731) and one elective course.

 Degree Core Courses